ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

     :language: python
     :lines: 27-36

-The code here is standard to simply start the two nodes and in case Webots is closed the other node ``my_robot_driver`` will also be shut down.
+The code above is used to start the two nodes and in case Webots is closed the other node ``my_robot_driver`` will also be shut down.

 8 Test the code
 ^^^^^^^^^^^^^^^

-From a terminal in your ROS2 working directory run:
+From a terminal in your ROS2 workspace run:

 .. code-block:: bash